God's Food (Kada Prasad)

 _config.yml

-• In a small-medium pot (my mother recommends stainless steel, but you can also use nonstick), melt the ghee and wheat flour.
+• In a small-medium pot, melt the ghee and wheat flour.
 Stir to combine, and then reduce heat to a simmer.
 Add the cardamom pods, and keeping the heat low, stir constantly until the mixture darkens from light brown to medium brown.
 It shouldn’t be too dark, like the color of chocolate.
-I usually aim for the color of coffee after adding milk.
+I usually aim for the color of a latte.

 _config.yml